brgE-93/portofolio/README.md

 **Statistical study about of medical data**
 - This statistical study focuses on a medical database extracted from the BRFSS.
 I aim to characterize profiles of individuals affected by cardiovascular diseases based on various risk factors, including medical history, lifestyle, as well as physical and mental conditions.
 We seek to identify possible similarities or disparities among these patients.
-I will conduct univariate and bivariate statistical analysis.
+I  conducted univariate and bivariate statistical analysis.
 Subsequently, I will perform a Multiple Correspondence Analysis (MCA) followed by an unsupervised classification method ,a typologie (CAH)
 - Language: R
 - Tools: GNU R,FactomineR,Factoshiny
 - Challenges:   choice of statistical tests

 **machine learning for disease prediction**
 - For this project I have to solve a binary classification problem, predict if an individual is subject to heart disease according to several criteria collected by professionals in the field.
+Conducted data cleansing on raw data.
 I trained and optimized several predictive models with pipelines (Decision Trees, RandomForest, Boosting, SVM, logistic regression).
 Selection of the best model to deploy in heroku for futur prediction
 - Language:python
 - Tools:Jupiter Notebook ,VScode,Heroku,Flask,scikit-learn,pandas,seaborn,numpy,matplotlib,gunicorn,flask,Postman